Software-Defined Vehicles

 A Software-Defined Vehicle is any vehicle that manages its operations, adds functionality, and enables new features primarily or entirely through software.

 Software-Defined Vehicles are the next evolution of the automotive industry.
 They are the foundation of many other advancements, including self-driving and connected cars.
-Deloitte notes that they ultimately reflect “the gradual transformation of automobiles from highly electromechanical terminals to intelligent, expandable mobile electronic that can be continuously upgraded.”
+Deloitte notes that they ultimately reflect “the gradual transformation of automobiles from highly electromechanical terminals to intelligent, expandable mobile electronic terminals that can be continuously upgraded.”

 Benefits of Software-Defined Vehicles